asobe/powerapi/README.md

 That's all!

-<h2 id="last-works">Last features</h2>
+<h2 id="last-features">Last features</h2>

 First version of BitWatts is available !
+This new version allows to estimate the power consumption of a process inside a VM.
 To use it, plug `VirtioSensor` and `VirtioReporter` together.
-See README to know how it works.
+See README to know all the details.

 <h2 id="future-works">Future works</h2>